 Make sure things are named properly.
 If you have both a class called

-, and the class does not even implement that interface, things get confusing very quickly. -
+SyncServiceand an interface calledSyncService, and the class does not even implement that interface, things get confusing very quickly. -

 Avoid flags/parameters/settings to make a product configurable.
 This might seem flexible but it is impossible to maintain in the long run.
 It turns a standard product into a custom/unique implementation for each customer.
 Nobody ever tests all combinations of flags/parameters/settings anyway.